syedarehaq/syedarehaq.github.io/_posts/2024-01-22-creating-custom-conda-environment-jupyterlab-vertex-ai.md

 ---
 ### Creating a new environment with a specific python version and then add it as a kernel in juypyterlab

-When limiting the search results, as in filtering the results using the `term` search, the field should be `TEXTFIELD.keyword`.
-This is the default behavior of the default analyzer.
-If we do not analyze the field, only in that case we can directly use `term` with the exact `TEXTFIELD`.
-Below, I am providing a correct example of how to do the filter.
 ```bash
 conda create -n environment_name python=3.10.13
 source activate environment_name